eyzhub/weex-plugin-kdp/README.md

 # weex-kdp
 Kaltura Dynamic Player implementation as Weex Components

-## Installing this plugin in your project
+## Installing the plugin in your project
 ### Using `weexpack`:
 ```
 weex plugin add weex-kdp